Garrison School Budget Defeated

 Voters rejected a budget proposal by the Garrison school district on Tuesday (May 17) that would have raised taxes by 9.18 percent, far above the 2.2 percent allowed by a state tax cap.

 Because the $12.36 million in proposed spending for 2022-23 exceeded the cap, state law required at least 60 percent of voters to approve.
 Instead, the vote was a tie, 314-314.
-The 628 votes represented about a 30 percent turnout and were 2.5 times the number of ballots cast in 2021, when the budget passed with 75 percent of the vote.
+The 628 ballots represented a 30 percent turnout among 2,123 registered voters and were 2.5 times the number cast in 2021, when the budget passed with 75 percent of the vote.

-The Garrison school board, which will meet on Wednesday (May 18) to ratify the results, can adopt a continency budget or present the same or a revised budget for a second vote on June 21.
+The Garrison school board, which ratified the results at its meeting Wednesday, can adopt a contingency budget or present the same or a revised budget for a second vote on June 21.

+The board will consider its next steps at a meeting on Wednesday (May 25).

+“There is disappointment,” said Superintendent Carl Albano on May 17.
+“It was a high ask.
+I know that people were surprised by the [9.18 percent] proposal.”

 Garrison was one of 15 districts that attempted to override the state tax cap for 2022-23.
 Last year, five school budgets of 675 statewide were defeated but all five districts organized a second vote, according to the New York State School Boards Association.